Dr. John Ash

 Dr. Ash has been in education for 35 years.
 He has taught at Smith County High School, Brentwood High School, and LaVergne High School.
 Dr. Ash taught many things but primarily AP chemistry, honors chemistry, and physics.
 He has served as a head football coach, head baseball coach, track coach, and basketball coach.
 Dr. Ash began his administrative career as an assistant principal at LaVergne High School.
 He then had the privilege of being the first principal of Christiana Middle School.
 Dr. Ash served in that capacity until he was hired as the 1st principal at Central Magnet.

 During his time at Central Magnet he has been named the 2014 and 2018 NASSP Principal of the Year for the state of Tennessee.
 He has also received the AF Bridges Sportsmanship Award from the TSSAA.
 Central Magnet has been named the number 1 school in Tennessee and was named the number 5 school in America in 2019 and the number 7 in 2022.

 Dr. Ash has been married to his wife, Jennifer, for 34 years.
-The couple has two children, John and Megan.
+The couple has two children, Dr. John E. Ash and Megan S. Dunn.

 Michelle Huffman began her educational career in her home state of Arkansas in 1997.
 After moving to Tennessee, she was hired by Rutherford County in 2002.
 Mrs. Huffman taught social studies classes at Christiana Elementary School and Christiana Middle School where she also served as a mini school team leader, cheer coach and sponsored several clubs.
 Mrs. Huffman has been a part of the Central Magnet School faculty since its inaugural year in 2010, teaching in the middle school, high school, and as the College and Advisory Coordinator.